-Programmable outputs $^{93}$ could be used for fire door closing.
+Programmable outputs 94 can be used for fire door closing.
 A special trigger condition is available (no. 38 = Fire Door Closing.).
-Type of output has to be "Control, neutral".
-One or more alarm points could control the output, i.e. the detectors on both sides of the fire door.
+Type of output is normally "Control, neutral".
+One or more alarm points can control the output, i.e. the detectors on both sides of the fire door.